LuisTapiaDev/100-days-of-code/r1-log.md

 ### R1D36 [December 30, Thursday, 2021]

-Hadn't internet connecion to tweet yesterday but still did the job.
+Hadn't internet connection to tweet yesterday but still did the job.
 Now the Etch-a-Sketch is not only black but has a variety of colors to choose from, as custom, random, rainbow and eraser mode.
 Just grayscale mode and the UI design is left to be done.

 [Today's tweet.](https://twitter.com/luisntapia/status/1476971520018817030)